When you understand the science behind someone’s behavior, you have an edge in whatever career you enter.

 Gain a strong theoretical foundation in psychology, while engaging in practical applications.
 Apply your knowledge to clinical settings, sports, legal systems, education, business, health promotion, decision-making, testing, the environment, and more through field work, faculty-led research opportunities, and internships.

-As an Applied Psychology student at Bryant, you will receive ongoing academic advising and career guidance from a psychology faculty member.
+As an Applied Psychology major, you will receive ongoing academic advising and career guidance from a psychology faculty member.
 You will also have the opportunity to work closely with faculty through a capstone applied internship or applied research project seminar in your senior year.

 Bryant also offers a concentration and a minor in Psychology.